CiscoDevNet/terraform-provider-intersight/website/docs/r/boot_precision_policy.html.markdown

 ### [boot.Pxe](#argument-reference)
 Device type used when booting from a PXE boot device.
 * `interface_name`:(string) The name of the underlying virtual ethernet interface used by the PXE boot device.
-* `interface_source`:(string) Lists the supported Interface Source for PXE device.
+* `interface_source`:(string) Lists the supported methods to provide network boot device configuration.
 Supported values are \ name\  and \ mac\ .* `name` - Use interface name to select virtual ethernet interface.* `mac` - Use MAC address to select virtual ethernet interface.* `port` - Use port to select virtual ethernet interface.
 * `ip_type`:(string) The IP Address family type to use during the PXE Boot process.* `None` - Default value if IpType is not specified.* `IPv4` - The IPv4 address family type.* `IPv6` - The IPv6 address family type.
 * `mac_address`:(string) The MAC Address of the underlying virtual ethernet interface used by the PXE boot device.
 * `port`:(int) The Port ID of the adapter on which the underlying virtual ethernet interface is present.
 If no port is specified, the default value is -1.
-Supported values are -1 to 255.
+Supported values are 0 to 255.
 * `slot`:(string) The slot ID of the adapter on which the underlying virtual ethernet interface is present.
 Supported values are ( 1 - 255, \ MLOM\ , \ L\ , \ L1\ , \ L2\ , \ OCP\ ).

 ### [boot.San](#argument-reference)